How Long To Steep Cold Brew – We Tested: Complete Guide with Expert Tips

 72 hourscoarse3.194

-The last column is a numerical representation of the flavor, on a scale of 1 to 10, with 10 being the best tasting cup, and 1 the worst tasting one.
+The final column evaluates the flavor on a scale from 1 to 10, where 10 represents the most exceptional taste and 1 indicates the least appealing.

-The interesting part of the experiment is the grind size.
-While this was a secondary test, it is almost as important as the brew time experiment.
-While the steep time confirmed the industry recommendations at 10 to 18 hours brew time, the grind size experiment did not.
-Almost every recipe we found recommends a coarse grind size.
-Our taste test showed that the finer grinds gave us a more flavorful cup, compared to the coarser grind which was flatter.
+The intriguing aspect of the experiment is the grind size, as outlined by Scott Rao in The Professional Barista’s Handbook.
+Although this was a secondary test, it is nearly as significant as the brew time experiment.
+While the steep time aligned with industry recommendations of 10 to 18 hours, the grind size experiment did not.
+Most recipes suggest a coarse grind size, but our taste test revealed that finer grinds produced a more flavorful cup, whereas coarser grinds resulted in a flatter taste.

 Discussion

-Secondly, these unwanted compounds will start to react with the polyphenols and other antioxidants in your coffee, destroying them.
+Secondly, these compounds can begin to interact with polyphenols and other antioxidants, reducing their beneficial presence in your coffee, as discussed in peer-reviewed coffee-health research.

 Conclusion